What Does Abstention from Voting Mean?

 Quorum

-Many deliberative bodies, whether they are governmental or not, rely on some form of majority or plurality to make decisions.
-These bodies often require a certain amount of body-members to be present in order to make a valid decision.
+Many deliberative bodies rely on a simple majority or plurality to make decisions.
+Some require a two-thirds majority to carry legislation.
+It depends on what the body needs to make a valid decision.
 When the deliberative body has enough members present to make a valid decision, that body has a quorum.

 Abstention from Voting in Elections

-Just as a member of a quorum may abstain from a vote as a form of protest, voters can do the same in elections.
-In areas where voting is not mandatory, as the United States, abstaining from voting is often used to show dissatisfaction with the available candidates.
+Just as a quorum member may abstain from voting in protest, voters can do the same thing in elections.
+Abstaining from voting is often a way to show dissatisfaction with the available candidates.
 In areas where voting is compulsory, like Australia, abstaining from voting is a much more active form of protest.

-Whether a voter decides to abstain from voting or not is their personal choice.
-What is important is that the voter understands their rights and how they can make the most of them in their respective situation.
-If citizens have questions regarding their voting rights, they may want to seek the assistance of a legal professional who specializes in these types of issues.
+Whether a voter decides to abstain from voting is their personal choice.
+The voter should understand their rights and how to make the most of them in their situation.
+If citizens have questions about their voting rights, they may want to seek the help of a legal professional specializing in these issues.

 Was this helpful?